The Attempted 23andMe Shutdown:

 by Jerry Emanuelson

-The United States Food and Drug Administration has ordered DNA testing services company 23andMe to stop marketing its DNA testing services, claiming that the service is an adulterated and misbranded medical device.
+On November, 22, 2013, The United States Food and Drug Administration ordered DNA testing services company 23andMe to stop marketing the health risk aspects of its DNA testing services, claiming that the service is an adulterated and misbranded medical device.
+This situation was finally modified in October of 2015.
+By that time, however, a lot of damage had been done by depriving consumers of valuable information about their personal health risks.

 All of the techniques that I successfully used to reverse my spinal osteoporosis were not approved by the FDA, and were generally not known by doctors.
 FDA-approved osteoporosis treatments and conventional osteoporosis testing are both mostly aimed at females, and I am a male.